-Bonaventure Belles

-Bonaventure Belles is a program that was developed in 2015 from a place of need for those who identify as or with women searching for socialization, a place to belong, and a sense of community.
-The group focuses on social and life skills.
+Bonaventure Belles Recreation Program Bonaventure Belles is a program that was Bonaventure organizes recreation activities developed in 2015 from a place of need for that are available to all Bonaventure those who identify as or with women searching Individuals.
+These activities encourage for socialization, a place to belong, and a sense socialization, team sports, physical activity, of community.
+The group focuses on social and and community.
+Our Rec Coordinator thrives life skills. on coming up with new, fun, and creative activities that change with the season